mozilla/inclusion/README.md

 # Diversity & Inclusion in Open Source

 Welcome!
-This repository contains a number of resources, templates, standards and other useful things for open source project maintainers and contributors alike.
+This repository contains a number of resources, templates, standards and other useful things for open (source, education, knowledge, science etc) projects.

    * [Table of Contents](#diversity--inclusion-in-open-source)
       * [Code of Conduct  Enforcement](#code-of-conduct--enforcement)